 Technicians can help determine the correct orientation

-- The shape of the sac to determine whether it may need to be rotated 30, 90, 180, or xx degrees clockwise or counterclockwise.
+• The shape of the sac, which may require rotation by 30, 90, 180, or other degrees clockwise or counterclockwise to aid in analysis.

 Products